-As Figure 6-5 shows, tritium releases were 71% of the air pathway dose to the representative person.
-Iodine-129 accounted for 14% of the dose.
-Cesium-137 (7%), krypton-85 (4%), strontium-90 (2%), and plutonium-239 (1%) were the only other individual radionuclides that contributed 1% or more to the representative person dose.
+As Figure 6-5 shows, tritium releases were 72% of the air pathway dose to the representative person.
+Iodine-129 accounted for 16% of the dose.
+Krypton-85 (8%), cesium-137 (2%), and strontium-90 (1%) were the only other individual radionuclides that contributed 1% or more to the representative person dose.

-The predominant ways a representative person received radiation dose from air releases were consuming vegetables (35%), inhalation (32%), and consuming cow milk (21%).
+The predominant ways a representative person received radiation dose from air releases were consuming vegetables (35%), inhalation (32%), and